Nordlien/PhotoTags-Synchronizer/docs/userguide/config/index.md

 ![Metadata Write](config_metadata-write.png)

 ## File date formats
-When remove date and time from filename, what format will be accepted to remove from file name.
+When removing date and time from filename, what format will be accepted to remove from file name.

 On the [Date and Time tab](../date/) all date and time found in file name, will be present as found date and time.